 Examine the Body

 Take an opportunity to pick up the hamster and handle it for a few minutes.
 Look at the overall body condition—a hamster should be neither fat nor skinny, with no swellings.
 The hamster's coat should be well groomed—that is, fluffy and smooth—with no bare patches where fur has been pulled out.
-Check for soiling around the rear end, as this may indicate a problem with diarrhea.
+Check for soiling around the rear end or wetness on the tail, as this may indicate a problem with diarrhea.

 The hamster's eyes, nose, and ears should be clean and free from discharge.
 Check the fur around the eyes and nose for signs of wetness, staining or crusts.
 Although it might not be possible, try to get a look at the teeth, as they should not be overgrown and should be well-aligned.
 Also, check for wet or matted fur on the chin.